FahmiHeykal/kpi-dashboard/README.md

-# 📊 KPI Dashboard & OKR Tracker
+# 📊 KPI Dashboard & OKR

 A powerful, interactive dashboard for monitoring Key Performance Indicators (KPI) and Objectives and Key Results (OKR) in real-time.
 Built with **Streamlit**, enhanced with advanced analytics, forecasting, and export capabilities.